Aboa Vetus & Ars Nova aims to ensure that everyone has an equal right to move about within the museum and experience it with minimal hindrance.

 Both floors of Ars Nova are accessible with a wheelchair.
 Roughly a third of the Aboa Vetus exhibition area is also accessible with an electric wheelchair.
 Visitors with lighter mobility aids can potentially access the entirety of the premises, provided they have assistance on stairs and cobbled floors.
 These uneven surfaces are a result of the museum's historical nature.

 The entrance ramp to the museum is accessed from outside.
 Any visitors with wheelchairs are asked to contact the museum staff on arrival or in advance (info(at)aboavetusarsnova.fi / +358 207 181).

 The conference and workshop room Factory, located by the lobby, comes equipped with its own separate access ramp.
 Please contact our staff at the ticket office.

 The blind and partially sighted

-The museum's ticket office can provide plain-language guidebooks to support the accessibility of the content in the Aboa Vetus permanent exhibition.
-There are two types of book: one written from the perspective of a medieval child and a more general presentation of medieval Turku.
+The museum ticket office offers plain language guidebooks to ensure the accessibility of the Aboa Vetus permanent exhibition content.
+There are two distinct booklets: one written from the point of view of a medieval child and one that presents a more general view of medieval Turku.

 Both Aboa Vetus and Ars Nova are furnished with seatings to be used by visitors.
 The ticket office also offers portable folding chairs.

 The accessible restroom is located on the first floor of Ars Nova.
 Please contact the ticket office for directions.